-Swimming as always been the top attraction.
+Swimming has always been the top attraction.
 Few places offer facilities for such fine surf bathing, stillwater bay bathing and swimming pools with diving and wading pools.
 Thousands are also attracted by the other facilities for healthful recreation.
-There are volleyball courts, deck tennis and shuffleboard courts, 18-hold pitch and putt golf course, miniature golf, softball diamonds, Basketball courts, Children's playground, picnic areas, miles of surf fishing areas, fishing docks and a boat basin, outdoor dancing and a two-mile long boardwalk.
-In addition, the Annual Air Show, Fireworks Spectacular, Concerts, Sports programs, and other outdoor entertainment are presented.
+There are volleyball courts, deck tennis and shuffleboard courts, Zip Line action park, splash park, miniature golf, softball diamonds, Basketball courts, Children's playground, picnic areas, miles of surf fishing areas, fishing docks and a boat basin, outdoor dancing, world-renowned 15,000 seat concert stadium and a two-mile long boardwalk with bike path.
+In addition, the Annual Air Show, Fireworks Spectacular, Concerts, Sports programs, Volleyball, Sand Soccer and other outdoor entertainment are presented.

-Nearly 1/2 Billion visitors have enjoyed Jones Beach over the last 80 years.
+Nearly 1 Billion visitors have enjoyed Jones Beach over the last 90 years.

 It is rare to find a public project that is so immense, complex and visionary, unless the creator of that project is the master builder himself, Robert Moses.
-Rarer still is that the project, eighty years after its inauguration, is still serving its huge constituency with enormous popularity, and very much along the lines first conveyed by its originator.
+Rarer still is that the project, ninety years after its inauguration, is still serving its huge constituency with enormous popularity, and very much along the lines first conveyed by its originator.
 Such is the case with Jones Beach State Park.